shinziling/CollegeNote/content/Git/Git.md

 > [!info]
 > For this section I will be using a test repo I have created on Github.
 You can use other services if you would like.
 ## Linking a remote repository
-1. FIrst we would like to link the remote to our local
+1. First we would like to link the remote to our local

 To link a remote repository run the following command in your local repository
 ```bash